yezyilomo/django-restql/docs/querying_data.md

 # Querying Data
-**Django RESTQL** makes data querying(selecting fields to include in a response) way easier, if you want to use it to query data you just have to inherit the `DynamicFieldsMixin` class when defining your serializer, that's all.
+**Django RESTQL** simplifies querying data by allowing you to dynamically select fields to be included in a response.

+To enable this, simply inherit from the `DynamicFieldsMixin` class when defining your serializer, that's all.

 Below is an example showing how to use `DynamicFieldsMixin`.

 ```py
 from rest_framework import serializers
 from django.contrib.auth.models import User